-Legal.
+Legal

 The legal dimensions of integration, including mutual rights and obligations on the part of migrants and their host societies, heavily influence all aspects of the integration process.
-All migrants - regardless of legal status - are human beings who possess human rights and freedoms set forth in international human rights law.
+All migrants -- regardless of legal status -- are human beings who possess human rights and freedoms set forth in international human rights law.
 National laws are adopted to ensure their effective implementation.
-The core guarantee is against discrimination: differential treatment between nationals may be permitted, but discrimination - unfair, unjustifiable or arbitrary distinction - is not.
+The core guarantee is against discrimination: differential treatment between nationals may be allowed, but discrimination -- unfair, unjustifiable or arbitrary distinction -- is not.

+Political

-Political.
-Proactive attention at the political level to migrant integration can lead to long-term savings from the preventable costs of failed integration.
+Proactive attention to migrant integration can lead to long term savings from the preventable costs of failed integration.
 In a number of countries, policies have or are being adopted to:

-- combat xenophobia and discrimination on the grounds of race, ethnic or national origin and gender; - ensure that employers abide by labour standards applicable to all workers; - outline schools' obligations regarding migrant children; - enable migrants to participate in the political process at the local level or establish consultation mechanisms to ensure that policy decisions take account of their interests and needs; and - prevent or reduce irregular entry or overstay, or, where irregular migrants are viewed as making a contribution to the host society, to regularize their status.
+- combat xenophobia and discrimination on the grounds of race, ethnic or national origin and gender; - ensure that employers abide by labour standards applicable to all workers; - outline schools' obligations regarding migrant children; and - prevent or reduce irregular entry or overstay, or, where irregular migrants are viewed as making a contribution to the host society, to regularize their status.